manami-project/modb-extension/README.md

 ### tooling

 A kotlin library which lets you access the data.
-Best used in conjunction with the other modb libraries.
-It also contains an app which creates the data in `/data`.
+It is best used in conjunction with the other modb libraries.
+The folder also contains an app which creates the data in `/data`.
 See the `README.md` files in the subfolders for more information.

 ## Data created here